Yoneda lemma

-In mathematics, the Yoneda lemma is a fundamental result in category theory.
+The Yoneda lemma is a fundamental result in category theory, a branch of mathematics.
 It is an abstract result on functors of the type morphisms into a fixed object.
 It is a vast generalisation of Cayley's theorem from group theory (viewing a group as a miniature category with just one object and only isomorphisms).
 It also generalizes the information-preserving relation between a term and its continuation-passing style transformation from programming language theory.
 It allows the embedding of any locally small category into a category of functors (contravariant set-valued functors) defined on that category.
 It also clarifies how the embedded category of representable functors and their natural transformations relates to the other objects in the larger functor category.
 It is an important tool that underlies several modern developments in algebraic geometry and representation theory.
 It is named after Nobuo Yoneda.

 Generalities

 The Yoneda lemma suggests that instead of studying the locally small category $\mathcal{C}$, one should study the category of all functors of $\mathcal{C}$ into $\mathbf{Set}$ (the category of sets with functions as morphisms). $\mathbf{Set}$ is a category we think we understand well, and a functor of $\mathcal{C}$ into $\mathbf{Set}$ can be seen as a "representation" of $\mathcal{C}$ in terms of known structures.
 The original category $\mathcal{C}$ is contained in this functor category, but new objects appear in the functor category, which were absent and "hidden" in $\mathcal{C}$.
 Treating these new objects just like the old ones often unifies and simplifies the theory.

 This approach is akin to (and in fact generalizes) the common method of studying a ring by investigating the modules over that ring.
 The ring takes the place of the category $\mathcal{C}$, and the category of modules over the ring is a category of functors defined on $\mathcal{C}$.